PRESS DIGEST- New York Times business news - Dec 31

-Dec 31 - The following are the top stories on the New York Times business pages on Monday.
+Dec 31 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.